nicercode/nicercode.github.io/source/guides/functions/index.md

  -->

 Abstracting your code into many small functions is key for writing nice R code.
-In our experience, few biologists use functions in their code.
+In our experience, biologists are initially reluctant to use functions in their code.
 Where people do use functions, they don't use them enough, or try to make their functions do too much at once.

 R has many built in functions, and you can access many more by installing new packages.
 So there's no-doubt you already *use*